prrvchr/gDriveOOo/source/gDriveOOo/registration/PrivacyPolicy_en.md

 It is the responsibility of the `User` to uninstall `OAuth2OOo` and/or `gDriveOOo` in order to delete the collected data.

-Use of the `Supplier` services through `OAuth2OOo` and/or `gDriveOOo` may subject you to the data protection Policy of `Supplier`.
+Use of the `Supplier` services through `OAuth2OOo` and/or `gDriveOOo` may subject you to the Data Protection Policy of `Supplier`.
 It is the responsibility of the `User` to take knowledge of these Policy from the `Supplier` website.

 `Supplier` is solely responsible for the expiration of the data it collects as described in its Policy.